Have a question about NAU? Find the answer here.

 In many cases, yes.
 The transfer of coursework is evaluated on a case-by-case basis by universities.
 This decision is up to the school to which you apply.

-You will have a dedicated NAU team: an enrollment advisor, financial services representative, a success coach and, of course, our dedicated instructors.
+You will have a dedicated NAU team: an enrollment advisor, financial services representative, a student services advisor and, of course, our dedicated instructors.
 They’ll work together to help you succeed.